Insights

 In this article, we will look at the five biggest challenges developers and product teams face when building apps around wearable data and what can be done about them.

-1. Fragmented Ecosystems and SDK Chaos
+1. Fragmented Wearable Technology Ecosystems and SDK Chaos

 Each brand has its own SDK or API, its own data formats, algorithms and its own permission model.
 Steps on Garmin are not the same as steps on Fitbit.
-Heart rate data from Apple Watch arrives differently from Oura.
+Heart rate data from Apple Watch arrives differently from Oura Ring.
 In case of data overlap - which one should have priority?
 And every update can break your connection.

+This creates what many developers call wearable sdks chaos.
 You spend more time managing integrations than building features.
 Some apps even give up and support only one or two devices, losing users who rely on other brands.

 Interoperability is one of the biggest obstacles in digital health.
 Even scientific studies confirm that fragmentation between wearable platforms slows down innovation.
 The more devices appear on the market, the more complex it becomes to support them.